Character Development – And The Ultimate Character Bio – Jericho Writers

 Do note that you have to write the questions before you start answering them, otherwise you end up just asking questions that you already know answers to.

 Oh, and it’s incredibly hard to come up with a really long list of questions that really probe everything about your character – so we’ve done it for you.
-We’ve created the Ultimate Character Builder, and it’s yours for free.
+We’ve created the Ultimate Jericho Writers Character Building Worksheet, and it’s yours for free.

-Give yourself an hour or two on that exercise and, quite honestly, your development of character journey is mostly complete.
+Give yourself an hour or two on that exercise and, quite honestly, your character development journey is mostly complete.
 Nice to know, right?

 Build Empathy With Your Characters